MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/mdb-manage-devices.md

 - [Offboard a device from Defender for Business](#offboard-a-device)

 > [!NOTE]
 > The procedures in this article assume that you are using the Microsoft 365 Defender portal for Defender for Business.
-For more information, see [Why we recommend using the Microsoft 365 Defender portal to manage your security solution](mdb-choose-portal.md#why-we-recommend-using-the-microsoft-365-defender-portal-to-manage-your-security-solution).
+For more information, see [Why we recommend using the simplified configuration experience](mdb-choose-portal.md#why-we-recommend-using-the-simplified-configuration-experience).

 ## View the list of onboarded devices